 The other type of astrophysical radiation, GCR, has galactic origins.
-GCR are accelerated by supernova shocks and interstellar magnetic fields before entering the solar system.
+GCR are accelerated by supernova shocks and their trajectories are bent by interstellar magnetic fields before entering the solar system.
 As a result, they are considered to have isotropic flux (i.e. coming from every direction in the sky), and be nearly stable through thousands of years.
 Their composition is similar, but different from SEPs': 87\% protons, 12\% alpha particles, 1\% heavy nuclei ($Z>2$) \cite{Simpson:1983}.
 Some electrons are also observed (1\%), but are often ignored due to their low abundance in contrast to solar electrons.
-With an average energy of some GeV per nucleon, GCR are deadlier than SEPs on a regular basis.
-It is possible that a galactic cosmic ray is accelerated at kinetic energies as high as some TeV \cite{Blasi:2013}.
+GCR have an average energy of some GeV per nucleon, but it is possible that galactic particles are accelerated at kinetic energies as high as some PeV \cite{Blasi:2013}.

-The so-called HZE (high charge and energy) ions, coming from both radiation sources, contribute significantly in radiation doses.
-HZE are in fact atoms of low to medium atomic numbers (up until Fe), stripped off their electrons, travelling freely through space at speeds near the speed of light.
+The so-called HZE (high charge and energy) ions, coming from both radiation sources, contribute significantly to radiation doses.
+HZE are in fact atoms of medium atomic numbers (up until Fe), stripped off their electrons, travelling freely through space at speeds near the speed of light.
 Despite their small abundances, they are characterized by strong ionizing and penetration power.
 They have the ability to penetrate deep inside matter, and sometimes break apart inside materials, thus creating a cascade of secondary, also highly energetic and charged, particles, dangerous for human health \cite{Cucinotta:2014}.
 Shielding from this kind of cosmic particles is an extremely difficult task.

 SPEs and GCR are anti-correlated at short timescales (months to years).
 At periods of minimum flux of SPEs, GCR appear to have a peak in their intensity, and vice versa (e.g. \cite{Cane:1999}).
 The proposed explanation to this behavior is the following: at periods of minimum solar activity, the intensity of interplanetary magnetic field (IMF) is reduced.
 As a result, it does not block efficiently the incoming galactic cosmic radiation, which penetrates well inside the solar region.
 The Badhwar-O’Neil 2010 model \cite{Neill:2010} is widely used to account for the energy loss of GCR as they travel through the heliosphere, considering factors like deceleration, diffusion and convection.
 In this model, a parameter $\Phi$ of units MV is defined, in a way that a small value of $\Phi$ corresponds to a large GCR flux.
 Typical values for solar minimum condition are $\Phi=400-450$ MV and $\Phi=1000$ MV for a solar maximum, or even $\Phi=1800$ MV for a very strong solar event \cite{Neill:2006}.